FreeCAD/FreeCAD-documentation/wiki/Create_a_FeaturePython_object_part_II.md

 # Create a FeaturePython object part II
 ## Introduction

-On the _.
+On the [Create a FeaturePython object part I](Create_a_FeaturePython_object_part_I.md) page we\'ve focused on the internal aspects of a Python class built around a FeaturePython object, specifically an `App::FeaturePython` object.
+We\'ve created the object, defined some properties, and added a document-level event callback that allows our object to respond to a document recompute with the `execute()` method.
+But our object still lacks a presence in the [3D view](3D_view.md).
 Let\'s remedy that by adding a box.

 ## Adding a box